-I (the mother) currently expect to take ShPP as follows: Note: It will usually be helpful to answer this in a "From...
-To..." format SECTION F: Mother's declaration (must be completed) The following points apply in all circumstances where a mother is entitled to maternity leave: I am giving notice that I am entitled to and intend to take SPL I have, or will have, been continuously employed for 26 weeks at the end of the 15 th week before the week in which the child is due I will remain employed with this employer until any period of SPL that I intend to take I had (or will have) the main responsibility for the care of the child at the time of the child's birth (along with my partner who has made the declaration below) I am entitled to maternity leave, my maternity leave period is reduced and the remaining weeks are now available as SPL I will inform my employer immediately if I am no longer caring for my child I will give my employer a copy of my child's birth certificate or a declaration of the date and place of the birth where no certificate is available if my employer asks for this within 14 days of the date of this notice I will give my employer the name and address of my partner's employer or a declaration that they do not have an employer if my employer asks for this within 14 days of the date of this notice I (or my partner) have given a period of SPL notice The information provided in this declaration is accurate and meets the notification requirements for SPL The following points only apply if Section E has been completed: I am giving notice that I am entitled to and intend to take ShPP I have been (or will be) paid at least the Lower Earnings Limit in the 8 weeks leading up to the end of the 15 th week before the expected week of childbirth I am entitled to SMP in respect of the birth of our child, my maternity pay period is reduced and the period that remains is available as ShPP • I will be absent from work in each week in which I will be paid ShPP and I will be on SPL in those weeks (if entitled to SPL) I intend to care for my child in the weeks I receive ShPP I will remain employed with this employer until before the date of my first period of ShPP I will immediately inform the person who will be paying ShPP if I revoke the curtailment of my SMP or MA The information provided in this declaration is accurate Signature of mother Signature of mother Date mother signed SECTION G: Partner's declaration (must be completed)
+I (the mother) currently expect to take ShPP as s follows: Note: It will usually be helpful to answer this in a "Erom To " format SECTION F: Mother's declaration (must be The following points apply in all circumstar maternity leave: I am giving notice that I am entitled to and intend to take SPL I have, or will have, been continuously empty week before the week in which the child is due I will remain employed with this employer u ıntil any period of SPL that I intend to take I had (or will have) the main responsibility f for the care of the child at the time of the child's birth (along with my partner who has , ity leave period is reduced and the remaining weeks are now available as SPL I will inform my employer immediately if I a s birth certificate or a declaration of the date 14 days of the date of this notice s available if my employer asks for this within ess of my partner's employer or a declaration nployer asks for this within 14 days of the date of this notice I (or my partner) have given a period of SP L notice The information provided in this declaration n is accurate and meets the notification requirements for SPL The following points only apply if Section E I am giving notice that I am entitled to and wer Earnings Limit in the 8 weeks leading up to the end of the 15 th week before the expe I am entitled to SMP in respect of the birth reduced and the period that remains is ava which I will be paid ShPP and I will be on SPL in those weeks (if entitled to SPL) which I will be paid on I and I will be on or E I intend to care for my child in the weeks I intended to care receive ShPP I will remain employed with this employer until before the date of my first period of ShPP I will immediately inform the person who will be paying ShPP if I revoke the curtailment of my SMP or MA The information provided in this declaration n is accurate Signature of mother Date mother signed 3 SECTION G: Partner's declaration (must be completed) OLOTION O. I altilet 3 declaration (illust be - completed)

-- I am the father of the child, or at the date of the birth I was/will be the mother's spouse, the mother's civil partner and/or the mother's partner living with her and the child in an enduring relationship - I had (or will have) the main responsibility for the care of our child at the time of the birth (along with the child's mother) - I have been (or will have been) employed or self-employed in England, Scotland or Wales in 26 weeks of the 66 weeks before the expected week of birth - I have (or will have) earned in total at least £390 in 13 weeks of the 66 weeks before the expected week of childbirth - I consent to the amount of SPL which the mother intends to take, as set out in Section D above. - I consent to the mother's employer processing the information I have provided - I consent to the amount of ShPP which the mother intends to take, as set out in Section E above. - The information provided in this declaration is accurate
+- I am the father of the child, or at the date of the birth I was/will be the mother's spouse, the mother's civil partner and/or the mother's partner living with her and the child in an enduring relationship - I had (or will have) the main responsibility for the care of our child at the time of the birth (along with the child's mother) - I have been (or will have been) employed or self-employed in England, Scotland or Wales in 26 weeks of the 66 weeks before the expected week of birth - I have (or will have) earned in total at least £390 in 13 weeks of the 66 weeks before the expected week of childbirth - I consent to the amount of SPL which the mother intends to take, as set out in Section D above - I consent to the mother's employer processing the information I have provided - I consent to the amount of ShPP which the mother intends to take, as set out in Section E above. - The information provided in this declaration is accurate